 - Must be forgiving to different hosting configurations

 - Easily allow sharing and developing addons.
-Addon system must be logical and easy to understand.
+The addon system must be logical and easy to understand.

-- Must allow quick install and trying out of the application
+- Must allow quick installation and trying out of the application

 - Must not require excessive reading of guides to get started